The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

 Stock plants grow best in a sunny spot.

-While they can tolerate some shade, it affects their flowering – plants which are grown in shaded locations produce fewer flowers.
+While they can tolerate some shade, it affects their flowering – plants grown in shaded locations produce fewer flowers.

 Petunias (especially white)